 4.5 | 13.3 | 3.5 | 6.6 |

-Average Step 1 and Step 2 Scores for Radiation Oncology
+Average Step 2 Scores for Radiation Oncology

 How long is a residency in radiation oncology What is the lifestyle like for a radiation oncology resident?